CristianBuca/MS3_TopShelf/README.md

 ### **Registration Page**

-Registration Page is comprised of the hero image and a welcoming title at the top of the page.
+Registration Page is comprised of the hero image and a welcome message as title at the top of the page.
 Main content of the page is the Registration Form which is used to CREATE a user entry in the database collection "users".
 The form fields are validated via JQuery on client's side and via wtForms on server side.
 In the event of invalid inputs a message explaining the error appears under each input field.